codeplaysoftware/py_gen/documentation.md

 The test suite covers every `Itermode`, interface function, internal function, and file reading/writing.
-If clang-format is not available with which to perform formatting tests, some failures will be seen.
+If clang-format is not available with which to perform formatting tests, two failures will be seen.
+As no formatting script is present for Windows, these two formatting tests are skipped on Windows.